Green Action Centre

-Green Action Centre (GAC) (formally known as the Recycling Council of Manitoba and the Resource Conservation Manitoba) is an environment non-profit organization based in Manitoba, Canada.
+Green Action Centre (GAC) Formally known as the Recycling Council of Manitoba and the Resource Conservation Manitoba is an environmental, non-profit organization based in Manitoba, Canada.
 It includes promoting greener living through environmental education for households, workplaces, schools, and communities.
 It also develops and advocates environmental policies for the Manitoba communities.
 Its primary areas of activity include; green commuting, composting and waste, sustainable living, and resource conservation.

 History

 The Green Action Centre (GAC) was founded on February 14, 1985, in Winnipeg, Manitoba, Canada with the goal of promoting recycling and thus reducing landfill.
 With the support of schools, recycling groups, and municipal officials GAC created recycling depots in various locations around Winnipeg, such as community centers.
 Much of the work of collecting, sorting, and shipping the recyclables was done by volunteers.
 The group also met with the City of Winnipeg and Manitoba provincial officials to urge the establishment of a permanent recycling (blue box) program for Winnipeg.

-The reinvented organization declared a broader mission in the promotion of ecological sustainability and ventured into new areas beyond waste reduction; climate change, sustainable transportation, and green living.
+The reinvented organization declared a broader mission in the promotion of ecological sustainability and ventured into new areas beyond waste reduction: climate change, sustainable transportation, and green living.
 New initiatives were developed and additional staff was hired to conduct programs of public environmental education.
-GAC formerly changed its name from Resource Conservation Manitoba to the Green Action Centre in September 2010.
+GAC formally changed its name from Resource Conservation Manitoba to the Green Action Centre in September 2010.
 Today, the organization is still involved in a range of environmental initiatives in Manitoba.